 The Legend of the Quatuor Coronati

-QC Lodge takes its name from the Four Crowned Martyrs or ‘Quatuor Coronati’ – the traditional patron saints of stone masons and the building trades more generally, who were venerated in medieval times.
-‘Coronati’ can be translated as ‘crowned ones’ and refers to their martyrdom.
+QC takes its name from the Four Crowned Martyrs or ‘Quatuor Coronati’ – the traditional patron saints of stonemasons, and the building trades more generally, who were venerated in medieval times.
+‘Coronati’ is translated as ‘crowned ones’, and refers to their martyrdom.